kylemathias/Component-Document-Maker/README.md

 ## Using <a name="paragraph1"></a>
 Currently this extention works on our Review/Stage site only.
-Limiting the extesion to only Review/Stage provides consisten content because review and our live site content can differ.
+Limiting the extesion to only Review/Stage provides  content continuity between content authors.

-1. Navigate to a stage page, if you are on a live page, click the icon and select the “Review” button
+1. Navigate to a stage page, if you are on a live page, click the “Review” button in the extension window.
+This will navigate you to the Stage/Review page that you are currently on.
 2. Click the extension icon   ![image](https://user-images.githubusercontent.com/26488295/170100653-0413cb59-606a-4530-8395-45f9cee6a5da.png)
 3. Click the ”Download" button